Human Health, Sedentary Lifestyle, and Impressions from the Annual Conference of EstCoR/ by Dr Ragnar Viir

-The opening meeting of the 2019 was dedicated to setting the frames to the coming three years by the new board and newly elected president of the EstCoR – Estonian Association for the Club of Rome, Dr. Arvi Hamburg.
-The main topic of the January meeting was the strategy Estonia 2035 that is prepared by the Government Office.
+2019 was dedicated to setting the frames to the coming three years by the new board, the main topic being the strategy Estonia 2035 that is prepared by the Government Office.
 EstCoR has kept eye on the development and tried to offer support in the process.

-The other concern of the beginning of 2019 is upcoming UNEA-4, which this time is led by Estonia.
-The main Assembly is held in Nairobi in March, 2019.
-In connection with SDGs in Europe and outside, Estonian presidency has a special underlining.
+The other concern of the beginning of 2019 was the upcoming UNEA-4, which this time was led by Estonia.
+The main Assembly was held in Nairobi in March, 2019.
+In connection with SDGs in Europe and outside, Estonian presidency had a special underlining.

-February meeting in EstCoR is focused on nationwide R&D in the context of upcoming elections to the local and European Parliaments.
+EstCoR was equally focused on nationwide R&D in the context of upcoming elections to the local and European Parliaments.
 Estonia’s R&D intensity indicator was 1.25 in 2016, placing Estonia 13th in the ranking of the European Union countries but it is not even a half of the target (3).
 As an example, in the US the indicator is close to 3, in Japan >3, in South Korea >4.

-March will bring us back to the discussions about national strategies 2020 and 2035 in the current global and local situation,
+March brought us back to the discussions about national strategies 2020 and its targets not being met and targets of 2035 in the current global and local situation.

-In April we would like to see how the elections have evolved and what trends can we see in the results for a small soviet-transition nation state.
+In April we analyzed how the elections evolved and what trends can we see as the results for a small soviet-transition nation state.

-answer the basics before moving on to actions:
+On 2019 we had to answer the basics before moving on to action:

 What is SUSTAINABILITY?